clojure-emacs/inf-clojure/README.md

 Use `C-u C-c C-z` to start a REPL with a different command/cons pair than the default specified in `inf-clojure-program`.

-You can use `M-x inf-clojure-connect` to connect to a running socket-repl.
+You can use `M-x inf-clojure-connect` (`C-c M-c`) to connect to a running socket-repl.
 You will be prompted for host and port.

 You can set custom values to `inf-clojure` variables on a per-project basis using [directory variables](https://www.gnu.org/software/emacs/manual/html_node/emacs/Directory-Variables.html).